NAIST-SE/GHSponsorsX/README.md

 ## RQ1

 ### RQ1.
 - [RQ1.1](./data/Tweets/All_tweets.csv): `All_tweets.csv` is a CSV file that contains 11,582 tweets linking to GitHub Sponsors profiles, the main columns in this CSV are `Language`, `Account type`, `Primary programming language` which are used in this RQ.
+For each column:
+  - Tweet_URL: The tweets contain a link to the GitHub Sponsors profile page.
+  - Language: The language used in the tweet.
+  - Time: The time the tweet was posted.
+  - User_Last_Update: The last time the user had activities.
+  - Tweet_Text: The plain text in the tweet post.
+  - Sponsor_Type: The type of GitHub user mentioned in the post.
+  - \# Retweets: The number of retweets for this tweet.
+  - \# Replies: The number of replies to this tweet.
+  - \# Likes: The number of likes for this tweet.

+user_use_language
 - Script: [find_tweets.ipynb](./scripts/Tweets/find_tweets.ipynb) it is script that retrieves all tweets in which the URL "github.com/sponsors/" appears.

 ### English tweets